 top of page

-Geriatric Assessment and Intervention Network (GAIN) are specialized teams who provide interprofessional comprehensive geriatric assessments (CGA) and interventions with seniors and families to optimize function and independence and keep seniors living at home.
+Geriatric Assessment and Intervention Network (GAIN) are specialized teams who provide interprofessional comprehensive geriatric assessments (CGA) and interventions with older adults and their care partners to optimize function and independence and keep older adults living at home.

 Through the interprofessional CGA, teams assess the following: